bewuethr/bewuethr.github.io/2023-08-10-recurse-week-1-day-4.md

 ---
 summary: >-
-  I'm about to participate in a "half batch" at the Recurse Center in Brooklyn.
+  Looking back at the first four days of RC, of which two were in the hub.
 ---

 # Recurse Center, four days in